IsaacScript/isaacscript/docs/getting-started.md

 cinst vscode -y
 ```

 (This is short form of `choco install vscode -y`.
-The `-y` flag automaticaly answers "yes" to the "Are you sure" message.)
+The `-y` flag automatically answers "yes" to the "Are you sure" message.)

 VSCode is the recommended editor to use in conjunction with `isaacscript`, but feel free to use something else (like [WebStorm](https://www.jetbrains.com/webstorm/)) if you want.